 College and Career Readiness

 SFUSD prepares and supports all students for post-secondary education and a competitive, fulfilling career pathway.
 All students including individuals with special learning, physical, or language needs should prepare for a career and for post-secondary education and career pathway.
 SFUSD offers a variety of courses and programs to prepare all students to complete requirements for UC/CSU enrollment.
-All high school students are required to take a one semester College & Career Course in the 9th grade.
+All high school students are required to take a one semester College & Career Course.
 This course introduces students to the career planning process, resources available to explore careers, career options, and educational requirements for a variety of careers.
 This course also helps students plan for post-secondary education, which may be a four-year university, a two-year college, technical certification or an apprenticeship.

 This page was last updated on August 22, 2022